MonikaTzenova/CSharp-Part-2/Exams/2016-12-07/2016-12-07-Morning/1. Functional Numeral System/README.md

 ## Hints
 - **Use only if you're stuck :)**
 - The **FBI** figured that their task is a bit hard, so they left you a hint - an array of ASCII character codes in the **base 6** numeral system.
-If you turn the numbers from **base 6** to **base 10**, take the corresponding ASCII symbols and concatanate them, you get to see the hint :)
+If you turn the numbers from **base 6** to **base 10**, take the corresponding ASCII symbols and concatenate them, you get to see the hint :)

 ```csharp
 var hint = new string[]